Blog

 As we have mentioned previously, an aggregate must always be in a consistent state.
 This means, among other things, that we need to properly validate all the input used to alter an aggregate's state.
 How and where do we do that?

-From a user experience perspective, the user interface should include validation so that the user cannot even perform an operation if the data is invalid.
+From a user experience perspective, the UI should validate inputs to prevent invalid operations.
 However, relying simply on user interface validation is not good enough in a hexagonal system.
 The reason for this is that the user interface is but one of the potentially many entry points into the system.
 It does not help that the user interface is validating data properly if a REST endpoint lets any garbage through to the domain model.

-The first option is to add the validation into your constructors, factories, and setter methods.
-The idea here is that it should not even be possible to put an aggregate into an inconsistent state: all required fields must be populated in the constructor, any setters of required fields will not accept null parameters, other setters will not accept values of an incorrect format or length, etc. I tend to use this approach when working with domain models that are very rich in business logic.
+1. Constructor and setter validation: Add the validation into your constructors, factories, and setters to prevent aggregates from reaching an inconsistent state.
+All required fields must be populated in the constructor, any setters of required fields will not accept null parameters, other setters will not accept values of an incorrect format or length, etc. I tend to use this approach when working with domain models that are very rich in business logic.
 It makes the domain model very robust but also practically forces you to use DTOs between clients and application services since it is more or less impossible to bind properly to a UI.

 A more complex case of content validation would be to check that a certain value exists (or does not exist) in a lookup list somewhere.
 This is very much the responsibility of the application service.
 Before allowing any business or persistence operations to continue, the application service should perform the lookup and throw an exception if needed.
 This is not something you want to put into your entities since the entities are movable domain objects.
 In contrast, the objects needed for the lookup are typically static (see the previous article about tactical DDD for more information about movable and static objects).